Venous thrombosis: Diagnosis

+A provider uses multiple tools for the diagnosis of thromboembolism.
+They take a detailed medical history, assess the patient's symptoms and inspect the area of concern.
+Diagnostic testing tools include a blood test called a D-dimer.
+Elevated D-dimer levels can indicate a clot presence.
+This test is useful for ruling out a thromboembolism when other clinical indications are low.
+The standard upper limits of the test are 500 ng/ml, but there are guidelines to adjust based on the age of the patient.
+If clinical indications are high for acute thromboembolism, D-dimer testing should be bypassed and the provider should proceed with imaging.

+Multiple imaging studies are available for diagnosis depending on the suspected location and type of thromboembolism.
+Ultrasound is used for the diagnosis of DVT.
+CT Pulmonary Angiography (CTPA) is the standard for the diagnosis of PE.
+Ventilation-perfusion (V/Q) scan can be used when CT is contraindicated, sums an allergy to iodinated contrast media.
+MR Angiography can be used for detecting clots in vessels in the abdomen and brain.

 Prevention

-Numerous medications have been shown to reduce the risk of a person having a VTE, however careful decision making is required in order to decide if a person's risk of having a VTE outweighs the risks associated with most thromboprophylaxis treatment approaches (medications to prevent venous thrombosis).
+Numerous medications have been shown to reduce the risk of a person having a VTE; however, careful decision making is required in order to decide if a person's risk of having a VTE outweighs the risks associated with most thromboprophylaxis treatment approaches (medications to prevent venous thrombosis).
 It is recommended that people should be assessed at their hospital discharge for persistent high-risk of venous thrombosis and that people who adopt a heart-healthy lifestyle might lower their risk of venous thrombosis.
 Clinical policy from the American College of Physicians states a lack of support for any performance measures that incentivize physicians to apply universal prophylaxis without regard to the risks.

 Surgery

 Evidence supports the use of heparin in people following surgery who have a high risk of thrombosis to reduce the risk of DVTs; however, the effect on PEs or overall mortality is not known.
 In hospitalized non-surgical patients, mortality does not appear to change.
 It does not appear, however, to decrease the rate of symptomatic DVTs.
 Using both heparin and compression stockings appears better than either one alone in reducing the rate of DVT.